graphikDB/graphik/README.md

 ## User Interface

-Please take a look at the following options for stategate user-interface clients:
+Please take a look at the following options for graphik user-interface clients:

-- [OAuth GraphQL Playground](https://github.com/autom8ter/oauth-graphql-playground): A graphQL IDE that may be used to connect & interact with the full functionality of the stategate graphQL API as an authenticated user
+- [OAuth GraphQL Playground](https://github.com/autom8ter/oauth-graphql-playground): A graphQL IDE that may be used to connect & interact with the full functionality of the graphik graphQL API as an authenticated user

 ### GraphQL vs gRPC API